James Arness: Military service in World War II

 Although Arness wanted to be a naval fighter pilot, he was concerned his poor eyesight would bar him.
 However, it was his 6-ft, 7.5-in (2.019 m) frame that ended his chances because the height limit for aviators was set at 6 ft, 2.5 in (1.88 m).
 He was drafted into the US Army and reported to Fort Snelling in Hennepin County, Minnesota in March 1943.
 As a rifleman, he landed on Anzio Beachhead on January 22, 1944, with the 2nd Platoon, E Company, 2nd Battalion, 7th Infantry Regiment of the 3rd Infantry Division.
-Arness–because of his height–was the first man to be ordered off the landing craft to determine the depth of the water; it came up to his waist.
+Because of his height, Arness was the first man to be ordered off the landing craft to determine the depth of the water; it came up to his waist.

 He was severely wounded in his right leg during the Battle of Anzio, and medically evacuated from Italy to the US, where he was sent to the 91st General Hospital in Clinton, Iowa.
 His brother Peter (later known as actor Peter Graves) came to see him when he was beginning his long recuperation, assuring him to not worry about his injuries, that likely he could find work in the field of radio.
-After undergoing several surgeries, he was honorably discharged from the Army on January 29, 1945.
+After undergoing several surgeries, Arness was honorably discharged from the Army on January 29, 1945.
 His wounds continued to trouble him, though, throughout the remainder of his life.
 In his later years, he suffered from chronic leg pain that often became acute, and was sometimes initiated when he was mounted on horses during his performances on Gunsmoke.

 His military decorations included the Bronze Star, the Purple Heart, the American Campaign Medal, the European–African–Middle Eastern Campaign Medal with three bronze battle stars and arrowhead device, the World War II Victory Medal, and the Combat Infantryman Badge.